1. English

 Inca Trail FAQs

-Every year, thousands of people from around the globe come to Peru to trek the trail and see the Incan ruins.
+Every year, thousands of people from around the globe come to Peru to trek the trail and see the Inca ruins.
 You probably have many questions about The Inca Trail.
-This article will answer some of the most frequently asked questions about the Inca Trail to help you better prepare for your adventure.
+Here we will answer some of the most frequently asked questions about the Inca Trail to help you better prepare for your adventure.

 The classic Inca trail is a long hike taking 4 days and 3 nights and is a total of 46 km (26 m).
 Although the Inca Trail to Machu Picchu is a lengthy and challenging hike, the rewards are incredible.
 On average it takes 4-5 days to complete the trek.